4 Steps To Practicing Forgiveness

 WHAT IS EPIGENETICS?

 Epigenetics is information that sits above the genome, which controls the programming of DNA, instructing different cells how to express themselves.
-In an interview from the Conquer Series, a new men’s DVD-based teaching series, neuropsychologist, Dr. Jes Montgomery explains, “Sensations we put into the brain will use the DNA to change how the cell responds.
+In an interview from the Conquer Series, a new men’s video-based teaching series, neuropsychologist, Dr. Jes Montgomery explains, “Sensations we put into the brain will use the DNA to change how the cell responds.
 And those genes are turned ‘off’ or ‘on’ based on what that response is.
 While the DNA doesn’t change, the expression does.”
 What’s fascinating about this new study is that it reveals that our DNA is not immutable, which was the former notion, but that environment markedly affects our gene expressions and the ways we function and behave.

 A BLOW TO EVOLUTION